MENU

 Housing

-The Chamber supports initiatives to pursue development of housing stock that currently may not exist in St. Joseph which is attractive to various age groups and encourages professional segments (such as doctors, nurses, engineers, teachers, etc.) of the workforce to live in St. Joseph.
+The Chamber supports initiatives to pursue development of housing stock that currently may not exist in St. Joseph which is attractive to various age groups and encourages professional segments, such as doctors, nurses, engineers, teachers, etc. of the workforce to live in St. Joseph.
 Such housing may include quality apartment complexes or housing developments with a full spectrum of services and amenities.
 The Chamber views quality and attractive housing alternatives as a support mechanism for a robust workforce development program and as an enhancer in creating a quality of life in the community.
 The Chamber supports the use of TIFs and other incentives to encourage developers to reach an acceptable ROI on such developments.
 The Chamber supports public/private initiatives to develop housing options to provide a wide array of quality, affordable housing for the employees of St. Joseph employers.

 Neighborhood Revitalization

-As part of the Imagine St. Joseph 2040 there is a critical need to revitalize the older neighborhoods in St. Joseph.
+As part of Imagine St. Joseph 2040, there is a critical need to revitalize the older neighborhoods in St. Joseph.
 Great progress has been made with the passage of a rental inspection program, as well as the creation of a local Land Bank.
 The Chamber suggests the City and County support neighborhood revitalization efforts through funding to address infrastructure needs, as well as the creation of programs, such as revolving loans for property owners, policies and providing resources to support opportunities to restore and improve housing in the older, historic neighborhoods of St. Joseph.

 Government Websites